Here's how to keep your workouts synced up with Google fit

 Wearables offer various benefits.
 One is to track your fitness, and knowing how to sync your fitness band to Google Fit is an excellent way to keep all of your info in an easy-to-access app.
 Google's health and fitness platform can connect with some of the best smartwatches for fitness on the market, ensuring that regardless of what brand of wearable you prefer, you'll be able to have a common location for your fitness data.
-Let's get into how you can connect your fitness band or smartwatch to Google Fit.
+Let's get into connecting your fitness band or smartwatch to Google Fit.

 How to sync your Wear OS watch to Google Fit

 Most Wear OS smartwatches come with Google Fit pre-installed.
-However, if you don't have the app already on your watch, you'll want to go to the Google Play store on your watch and install it.
+However, if you don't have the app already on your watch, you'll want to go to the Google Play store and install it.
+This even applies to the new Samsung Galaxy Watch 4 lineup of wearables since Samsung has switched platforms to Wear OS.
 You will also want to be sure that you have Google Fit installed and set up on your phone so that your watch can sync with it.

 - Press the side button of your watch and select Google Fit from the app list.

-- Once the app opens, tap on the arrow to proceed with set up.
+- Once the app opens, tap on the arrow to proceed with setup.

 Select that account that you want to sync your data to.